2025年09月08日 17:19

 Line Type:

-- The Montreal Metro is one of the few heavy rail networks in the world to adopt the rubber-tyred metro system, where trains run on concrete tracks with rubber tyres, featuring low noise and high acceleration performance.
+- The Montreal Metro is one of the few heavy rail networks in the world that uses a rubber-tyred metro system, where trains run on rubber tires on concrete tracks, offering low noise and high acceleration performance.

 -